chinapedia/wikipedia.abstract.en/Page/Fibonacci_number.md

 Hemachandra (c.
 1150) is credited with knowledge of the sequence as well,[12] writing that "the sum of the last and the one before the last is the number ... of the next mātrā-vṛtta."[13]

-Liber_abbaci_magliab_f124r.jpg's _Liber Abaci_ from the Biblioteca Nazionale di Firenze showing (in box on right) the Fibonacci sequence with the position in the sequence labeled in Latin and Roman numerals and the value in Hindu-Arabic numerals.]]
-FibonacciRabbit.svg Outside India, the Fibonacci sequence first appears in the book _Liber Abaci_ (1202) by Fibonacci.[14] using it to calculate the growth of rabbit populations.[15][16]
+'s _Liber Abaci_ from the Biblioteca Nazionale di Firenze showing (in box on right) the Fibonacci sequence with the position in the sequence labeled in Latin and Roman numerals and the value in Hindu-Arabic numerals.]]
+Outside India, the Fibonacci sequence first appears in the book _Liber Abaci_ (1202) by Fibonacci.[14] using it to calculate the growth of rabbit populations.[15][16]
 Fibonacci considers the growth of a hypothetical, idealized (biologically unrealistic) rabbit population, assuming that: a newly born pair of rabbits, one male, one female, are put in a field; rabbits are able to mate at the age of one month so that at the end of its second month a female can produce another pair of rabbits; rabbits never die and a mating pair always produces one new pair (one male, one female) every month from the second month on.
 Fibonacci posed the puzzle: how many pairs will there be in one year?

 -   At the end of the first month, they mate, but there is still only 1 pair.
 -   At the end of the second month the female produces a new pair, so now there are 2 pairs of rabbits in the field.